 Sr. No. Particulars No. of Shares %

-1 M/s Dilip Buildcon Limited 1,45,702 99.93%
+1 M/s Dilip Buildcon Limited 74,259 50.93%

+2 Shrem Infraventure Pvt .Ltd 71,443 49.00%

-2 Others 100 0.07%
+3 Others 100 0.07%

 Total 1,45,802 100.00%

-- 3.9.4.
+- I have been represented by the Investment Manager that there is no change in shareholding pattern from the Valuation Date till the date of this Report. - 3.9.4.
 DBL was the original bidder for the Project SPVs, and was also responsible as the EPC contractor for the construction and development of each of the Projects.
 Pursuant to a term sheet dated 24th August 2017, master agreement dated 18th December 2017 and share acquisition agreements dated 26th March 2018, the Shrem group has acquired shareholding in the Project SPVs. - 3.9.5.
 The O&M Contract for this project is signed between SPV and its immediate holding company and subsequently immediate holding company has entered into sub contract agreement with DBL whereby DBL will be responsible for discharging all the O&M functions required to be discharged under the Concession Agreement. - 3.9.6.
 Due to the current scenario of restrictions imposed by the government on account of COVID-19 pandemic, it was not possible to conduct physical site visit for the SPVs.
 My team had conducted virtual visit to the extent appropriate during the course of this engagement.
 Refer below for the pictures of the SPV.